Blue Mountain High School: Indoor Drumline

 In December of each year, the Indoor Drumline begins its intensive rehearsals for its competition season, during which it performs in weekly competitions beginning in March.
 The ensemble consists of snare drums, a series of pitched bass drums, quints, cymbals, and various pit instruments, including marimba, xylophone, vibraphone, timpani and other auxiliary instruments.

 In 2006 and 2017, Blue Mountain's indoor drumline won the Atlantic Cost Championship in Wildwood, NJ.

 Indoor Color Guard

 As an extension of the outdoor marching band color guard the indoor guard was formed in the fall of 2001 to better serve the needs of the program year-round.
 The color guard performs several times throughout the winter and spring months ending with championships in late April or early May.
 The group can consist of as many as 30 members or as few as 5.
 BMHS guard typically averages around 9–12 members.
 Each year, staff selects recorded music to which the color guard will perform.
 Equipment consists of flags, rifles, and sabers.
 The guard typically incorporates dance into the shows to add a layer of difficulty and design.

 In 2008, the guard won the Chapter Championships.
 A week later, they qualified for the All-Chapter Championships and finished 8th.

-Controversies

-In January of 2023, Christopher Brommer, a math teacher, was caught speaking with Luzerne County Predator Catchers, where the catcher acted as a 16 year old girl.
-The teacher was later fired.